 In general, it can be said that preventive maintenance, like anything else, is not without drawbacks, but most of them can be identified and minimized if the PM plan is properly done and applied.

 Companies with well-planned and established preventive maintenance programs benefit from minimal unplanned downtime, minimal spare parts costs, minimal manufacturing interruptions from breakdowns, maximum manufacturing capacity, maximum product quality and longer machine life spans.

-The implementation of a CMMS such as Mobility Work is at the core of an efficient preventive maintenance plan, facilitating the prediction of reductions in machine availability and making staff acting before downtime occurs.
+The implementation of a CMMS such as Mobility Work is at the core of an efficient PM plan, facilitating the prediction of reductions in machine availability and making staff acting before downtime occurs.
 Mobility Work was especially created to help business owners, create, establish and sustain most efficient preventive maintenance plans for superior plant’s performance.

 You are interested in maintenance management and would like to learn more about this subject in order to increase your productivity and save costs?
 Let's plan a free online training with our team!